How to Become a Good Merchandiser Tips

 7. Maintain communication with buying house and suppliers.

-8. Do coordinate with concern people in the industry and with vendors as well.
+8. Do coordinate with concerned people in the industry and with vendors as well.

 9. Prepare purchase orders.

-10. Do maintain time and action calendar (TNA).
+10. Do maintain a time and action calendar (TNA).

 Time and Action Plan (TNA)

-11. Do costing (calculating consumption and cost of a merchandise).
+11. Do costing (calculating consumption and cost of merchandise).

 12. Give policy guidelines to the buyer.